UmangRajpara13/Awesome/README.md

-# Awesome
+# Awesome Terminal

-Deprecated in favour of [Sonic Console](https://github.com/UmangRajpara13/Sonic)

-Sonic Console was initially developed in Python using Qt framework.
-But the underlying libraries in python for PTY internface are not mature.

-This repo will no longer be maintained.
+:warning: This repo has been deprecated and will no longer be maintained.
+Please use [Arrow Terminal](https://github.com/UmangRajpara13/Arrow) instead